-Kristin Linklater is a world-renowned teacher of voice production who has pursued a highly successful academic and theatrical career in the United States and Europe for the past fifty years.
+Kristin Linklater was a world-renowned teacher of voice production who pursued a highly successful academic and theatrical career in the United States and Europe for the past fifty years.

 Kristin grew up in Orkney and trained as an actor at the London Academy of Music and Dramatic Art where the legendary Iris Warren was her voice teacher.
 Warren had developed her own unique approach to training actors’ voices: from inside out rather than outside in.
 She said: “I want to hear the person, not the voice.”
 Kristin began her teacher-training with Iris Warren when she was 21 and subsequently taught at LAMDA for six years.